Clarifai/docs/docs/clarifai-basics/glossary/generative-ai.md

 :::tip open-book QA

-Close-Book QA stands in contrast to open-book QA, where the LLM can access and process external sources of information, such as documents, web pages, or knowledge bases.
+Close-book QA stands in contrast to open-book QA, where the LLM can access and process external sources of information, such as documents, web pages, or knowledge bases.

 :::

 ### Conditional GANs (cGANs)

 These are a type of GAN where a conditional variable is introduced to the input layer, allowing the model to generate data conditioned on certain factors.
-This augmentation provides the model the capability to generate data with desired characteristics.
+This augmentation provides the model with the capability to generate data with desired characteristics.

 ### Cross-modal